 Cash is exposed to various risks, such as interest rate, market and credit risks.
 To minimize such risks, the Organization maintains its cash in various bank deposit accounts that may exceed federally insured limits.
-At September 30, 2017 and 2016, the Organization's cash was placed into high credit quality financial institutions and, accordingly, the Organization does not anticipate any losses with respect to these depository accounts.
+At September 30, 2018 and 2017, the Organization's cash was placed into high credit quality financial institutions and, accordingly, the Organization does not anticipate any losses with respect to these depository accounts.

 The Organization's mission is to provide fiscal management and support for public health programs in New York City through its partnership with the DOHMH.
 Therefore, all program activity is concentrated within the New York City geographic region.
-During the fiscal years ended 2017 and 2016, the Organization received 99% of its Federal funding from the DHHS.
-Such funding accounted for 31% and 39% of the Organization's total revenue, respectively.
+During the fiscal years ended 2018 and 2017, the Organization received 95% and 99%, respectively, of its Federal funding from the DHHS.
+Such funding accounted for 16% and 31% of the Organization's total revenue, respectively.
 The Organization also received a significant portion of its funding from the NYSDOH and NYCDOH.
-Funding from the state accounted for 9% and 36% and funding from the city accounted for 33% and 10% of the Organization's total revenue for fiscal years ended 2017 and 2016, respectively.
+Funding from the state accounted for 3% and 9% and funding from the city accounted for 31% and 33% of the Organization's total revenue for fiscal years ended 2018 and 2017, respectively.